 Whether it's a bad guy (Lex Lutor, Mr. Freeze ...), a hero (Bruce Banner ...) or an accompanying character (Doc Brown, Hans Zarkov ...), the "artistic freedom" of representing a scientist does not correspond to the real picture.

-The worse situation is if we look at stereotypes about film scientists.
-You can find more about this on the following link.
+The situation is even worse if we look at stereotypes about female scientists in films.
+You can find more about it at the following linku.

 Only on the basis of the preceding one we can conclude that the scientists or something untouchable, great and powerful (Einstein, Lutor ...), or something comical (Dr Strangelove ...)